Republic of the Congo

 The region was dominated by Bantu-speaking tribes at least 3,000 years ago, who built trade links leading into the Congo River basin.
 From the 13th century the present day territory was dominated by a confederation led by Vungu which included Kakongo and Ngoyo.
 Loango emerged in the 16th century.
 In the late 19th century France colonised the region and incorporated it into French Equatorial Africa.
 The Republic of the Congo was established on 28 November 1958 and gained independence from France in 1960.
 It was a Marxist–Leninist state from 1969 to 1992, under the name People's Republic of the Congo (PRC).
 The country has had multi-party elections since 1992, but a democratically elected government was ousted in the 1997 Republic of the Congo Civil War.
 President Denis Sassou Nguesso, who first came to power in 1979, ruled until 1992 and then again since after his reinstatement.

 The Republic of the Congo is a member of the African Union, the United Nations, La Francophonie, the Economic Community of Central African States, and the Non-Aligned Movement.
-It has become the 4th-largest oil producer in the Gulf of Guinea, providing the country with a degree of prosperity, with political and economic instability in some areas, and unequal distribution of oil revenue nationwide.
+It is the fourth-largest oil producer in the Gulf of Guinea, providing the country a degree of prosperity, with political and economic instability in some areas and unequal distribution of oil revenue nationwide.
 Its economy is dependent on the oil sector and economic growth has slowed since the post-2015 drop in oil prices.

 Christianity is the most widely professed faith in the country.
 According to the 2024 rendition of the World Happiness Report, the Republic of the Congo is ranked 89th among 140 nations.